How to Allow Camera Access on Snapchat

 Making sure your app is up-to-date is crucial.
 The updates remove any errors or bugs in previous versions.
 Here’s how you can see if your Snapchat is running on the latest version.

-With this step, you’ll know for sure if the Snapchat you’re using is up-to-date.
+By following this step, you’ll know for sure if the Snapchat you’re using is up-to-date.

 Check Your Internet Connection

-This may sound a bit strange, but if you’re having issues with your camera in the Snapchat app, try switching wifi off and connecting to cellular data or vice versa.
+This solution may sound a bit strange, but if you’re having issues with your camera in the Snapchat app, try switching wifi off and connecting to cellular data or vice versa.

 Snapchat is an internet-based application and won’t work without a strong, steady connection.